Overview

 Reflection Questions

-1. How does your implementation relate to the East African warehouse robotics case study?
+1. How does your implementation relate to real-world warehouse robotics systems?

 1. What adaptations would be necessary to make this system work in a real warehouse environment?

-1. How could local constraints (like intermittent connectivity mentioned in the case study) impact your implementation?
+1. How could environmental constraints (like variable connectivity or different floor surfaces) impact your implementation?

-This exercise offers a simplified glimpse into the programming challenges addressed in our case study.
-While greatly simplified, it demonstrates the core concepts of sensing (via the simulated sensors), actuation (through movement commands), and control logic (your navigation algorithm) that power real-world warehouse robots across African logistics networks.
+This exercise offers a simplified glimpse into the programming challenges addressed in modern warehouse automation.
+While greatly simplified, it demonstrates the core concepts of sensing (via the simulated sensors), actuation (through movement commands), and control logic (your navigation algorithm) that power real-world warehouse robots in logistics networks around the world.

 Conclusion